gnieser/mosparo-java-api-client/README.md

 MosparoClient client = new MosparoDefaultClient("https://<url>", "<publicKey>", "<privateKey>");
 ```

 2. Verify a form submission using the `verifySubmission` method.

-Provided the list of required fields of your form.
+Provide the `Set` of required fields for your form verification.
+The set of required fields for form verification includes
+all user input fields regardless of whether they are marked as mandatory in the web form.

 ```java
 try {